fengju514/Face-Pose-Net/README.md

 ```bash
 <FILE_NAME, FACE_X, FACE_y, FACE_WIDTH, FACE_HEIGHT>
 ```
 where `<FACE_X, FACE_y, FACE_WIDTH, FACE_HEIGHT>` is the x,y coordinates of the upper-left point, the width, and the height of the tight face bounding box, either obtained manually, by the face detector or by the landmark detector.
+The predicted 6DoF and 11DoF results would be saved in [output_6DoF folder](https://github.com/fengju514/Face-Pose-Net/blob/a7923b764f92892021297fd046065c22a41dc519/main_predict_6DoF.py#L232-L236) and [output_ProjMat folder](https://github.com/fengju514/Face-Pose-Net/blob/a7923b764f92892021297fd046065c22a41dc519/main_predict_ProjMat.py#L235-L239) respectively.
+The output 3D shapes and landmarks by 6DoF and 11DoF are saved in [output_6DoF folder](https://github.com/fengju514/Face-Pose-Net/blob/a7923b764f92892021297fd046065c22a41dc519/main_predict_6DoF.py#L301) and in [output_ProjMat folder](https://github.com/fengju514/Face-Pose-Net/blob/a7923b764f92892021297fd046065c22a41dc519/main_predict_ProjMat.py#L301) respectively

 * The same renderer can be used.
 Instead of feeding into the 6DoF pose, you need to feed into the predicted landmarks either from 6DoF head pose or from 3x4 projection matrix.
 Please see an example in demo.py of [this project page](https://github.com/iacopomasi/face_specific_augm)